HTTP Status Codes Reference

 The resource has permanently moved; the request method must not change.

 Status codes used by specific web servers that are not part of the HTTP specification.
-These are commonly seen in Nginx logs and error pages.
+These are commonly seen in Nginx logs and Cloudflare error pages.

 The request was successfully received, understood, and accepted by the server.
 These codes confirm the operation completed as expected.
+Defined in RFC 9110 §15.3.

 The request succeeded and the server returned the requested resource.